emicklei/melrose/docs/install.md

 ## Download

-Due to increased restrictions and costs of releasing non-commercial packages for the Apple Mac OSX and Microsoft Windows plaform, I can only provide unsigned pre-build binaries for Apple Mac OSX.
+Due to increased restrictions and costs of releasing non-commercial packages for the Apple Mac OSX and Microsoft Windows plaform, I can only provide unsigned packages for Apple Mac OSX, see [Using Melrōse with Apple Garageband](https://emicklei.github.io/melrose/garageband.html).
-You can download a version from the published [releases](https://github.com/emicklei/melrose/releases).

 Contact me if you want a commercial, signed and supported version.

 ## Install from source